andamira/devela/examples/ui/web/README.md

-# `web_worker` example
+# `ui_web` example

-This example demonstrates how to use the workers WebAPI with Rust-generated WASM.
+This example demonstrates devela's UI abstractions running in a web browser through WebAssembly and the web backend.

+It is intended to evolve alongside the corresponding UI examples for other backends while preserving a comparable overall structure.

 ## Build